Student Health Benefits

 If you do not complete a waiver or the waiver submitted has been denied, you will remain enrolled in the Student Health Benefits Plan and your student account will be charged for individual coverage.
 No exceptions to the waiver criteria will be made.

-Answers to frequently asked questions are listed on the “Health Insurance” page of your SIS self-service account.
-You can use our contact form for additional questions regarding enrollment in student health plan.
-Concerns regarding enrollment in the student vision and dental plans should be directed to JHUStudentBenefits@jhu.edu.
+Use this contact form to submit additional questions regarding enrollment, billing, and the waiver process of the student health plan.
+Concerns regarding enrollment in the student vision and dental plans, appeals, or special circumstances should be directed to JHUStudentBenefits@jhu.edu.